TBD54566975/tbdex/specs/protocol/README.md

 A message or resource signature is a detached compact JWS as defined in [RFC-7515](https://datatracker.ietf.org/doc/html/rfc7515) (Detached content defined in [appendix F](https://datatracker.ietf.org/doc/html/rfc7515#appendix-F)).

 > [!NOTE]
-> Why detatched JWS?
+> Why detached JWS?
 > Detached signatures are employed to facilitate scenarios where the payload (i.e., the data being signed) is already available or transmitted separately.
 By using a detached signature, the original payload remains unaltered and can be transmitted or stored in its native format without being embedded in the signature itself.
-This approach avoides redundancy but also allows recipients to independently verify the integrity and authenticity of the payload using the detached signature and the signer's public key.
+This approach avoids redundancy but also allows recipients to independently verify the integrity and authenticity of the payload using the detached signature and the signer's public key.

 Signatures are computed using a private key whose public key is present as a [verification method](https://www.w3.org/TR/did-core/#verification-methods) with an [assertion method](https://www.w3.org/TR/did-core/#assertion) [verification relationship](https://www.w3.org/TR/did-core/#verification-relationships) when resolving the DID of the sender.